goliatone/application-core/docs/guide.md

 NODE_POSTGRES_USER=postgres
 ```

-If you use `.envset` remember to add it to your `.gitignore` file.
+**NOTE**: If you use `.envset` remember to add it to your `.gitignore` file.

 Lastly but more importantly, you can **BYOS**- bring your own solution- and use whatever configuration system you prefer.

 ### CLI

 ### Modules
 A Node.js package is a convenient way to organize, distribute and reuse source code between Node.js programs.

-A Node.js module is anything that can loaded with `require`.
+A Node.js module is anything that can be loaded with `require`.

 **core.io** modules are intended to encapsulate logic in a way that can be reused between projects, in that sense **core.io** modules are similar to [npm packages][npm-packages].

 Perhaps the modules contain logic specific to your application since modules are used to integrate packages into the application.
+You could think about **modules** as plugins or middleware.

 #### Defining a **core.io** Module

 **core.io** modules need to conform to a simple interface.

+* They need to expose an `init` function.
+* The init function will be given two arguments: `context` and `config`.

+For the most part, that's it.
+There are more options like exporting an `alias` or a `priority` property.

 #### Modules Names

 * sanitizeName: It ensures the resulting string is a valid JavaScript variable name.

 * alias: Modules can export an `alias` property that will be used instead of the filename.